aobaruwa/2DMeasurements/README.md

-# 2DMeasurements
+# SurfaceMeasurements
-2D measurements around 3D body scans
+A consortium of code that takes surface measurements around 3D body scans